ganeshghogre/Kaggle-Pandas/README.md

 **Dataset:** The dataset used in this project is too large to include in this repository, so it has not been added.
-You can download it from [provide link] if needed.
+You can download it from (https://www.kaggle.com/code/harunshimanto/pandas-with-data-science-ai)if needed.